kdmarrett/neurontracing_vn3/readme.md

 Usage
 ---
+The standalone binary is `./app2/app2`

-from the app2 directory
-`make` recreates the binary `app2` using the library files from your vaa3d and QT installation `./app2 [multi-page.tiff]`
+From the app2 directory `make` recreates the binary `app2` using the library files from your vaa3d and QT installation.

+`make`
+`app2 #shows the help menu`
+`app2 [multi-page.tiff]`

+Issues
+---
+The `app2` binary file is standalone, meaning that some of the other helpful plugins have not been added in yet.
+Specifically, this binary doesn't use the resample_swc plugin which means that the output swc files do not have the root node (soma) as the first node in the swc files.
+Placing the root node at the top of swc file causes issues with software for calculating the Miss Extra Score (MES).

 This is a temporary fork of a subdirectory of Vaa3D as indicated by the original readme below.

+V3D Readme
+---

 V3DNeuron2: An integrated Neuron Tracer.